Guidance on completion of a CPRD Research Data Governance (RDG) Application

 Application Requirements

-Applicants must provide an estimate of the expected number of patients available in the CPRD and/or linked data sets for the proposed study.
+Applicants must provide an estimate of the expected number of patients available in the CPRD and/or linked datasets for the proposed study.
 Applicants may refer to relevant publications using CPRD data to gauge study feasibility or support their application with feasibility counts based on CPRD data.
 In some cases, feasibility counts can be requested from CPRD and for more information applicants should contact enquiries@cprd.com.

 A searchable list of publications using CPRD data, which is updated monthly, can be found at https://www.cprd.com/bibliography.
 Applicants can also request code browsers for free from CPRD which will allow them to search for all medical and treatment codes that are included in the CPRD primary care database to assess whether specific conditions, treatments or other exposures are captured in the CPRD database.
-Where numbers expected in CPRD are low and may present a challenge to study feasibility, applicants may wish to consider the following approaches:

 • Use data from CPRD GOLD and/or CPRD Aurum to increase the sample size